-- the exclusion criteria set for the Fund ("Which sustainability indicators are used to measure the achievement of each environmental or social characteristic promoted by this financial product?"), the details of each of which are described in more detail in the section indicated.

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- the exclusion criteria set for the Fund ("What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?"), the details of each of which are described in more detail in the section indicated. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?